fossid-ab/workbench-api-samples/README.md

 # FossID Workbench API Examples!
-These scripts were built by the FossID Customer Experience teams to solve specific use cases raised by customers.
+These scripts were built by the FossID Customer Experience teams in collaboration with Engineering to solve specific use cases raised by customers via the [FossID Support Portal](https://support.fossid.com/).

 ## Example Scripts
-The repo contains the following scripts:
+The repo has scripts that help you:

 ### Archive Old Scans
 This script helps clients archive stale scans based on when they were last modified.